 Is cryptocurrency mining halal or is Bitcoin mining halal?
 The simple answer is, yes.
 Bitcoin mining is halal.
 Bitcoin mining is nothing more than the act of verifying transactions on the Bitcoin blockchain by a Proof of Work protocol.
 Bitcoin miners who successfully verify transactions are providing a service to Bitcoin users as well as providing security to the Bitcoin network and they are rewarded Bitcoin for their effort and there is nothing haram with this.

 Great!
 You have an answer to your question.
 But now you must be thinking, but what about those who say Bitcoin is haram and in addition to that also say, or imply, that Bitcoin mining is haram?

 If this is your thought process, then please read on.

 Is mining crypto haram?

-In my previous blog post, Is Bitcoin Halal or Haram?
+In my previous blog post, Is Bitcoin Halal?
 10 Scholars’ Opinion on Bitcoin, I noted that some scholars have said that all aspects of cryptocurrency are haram and this includes mining Bitcoin.

 Two of the main reasons some scholars have said that crypto mining is haram are: